ryansxiong/Video_Game_Sales_ds_proj/README.md

   * What are the top 10 games?
 * **Consoles(platform)**
   * What is the top 5 consoles (global)?
-  * What are the top consoles for each (region)?
+  * What are the top 5 consoles for each (region)?
 * **Publisher**
-  * Which publishers make the most games?
+  * Which publishers made the most games?
   * Which publishers made the most revenue?

 ## Data Cleaning